DATA PROCESSING ADDENDUM

 The competent supervisory authority will be as determined by the GDPR except insofar as the data transfer is subject to the FADP, in which case the competent supervisory authority will be the Federal Data Protection and Information Commissioner of Switzerland.

 Data Classification and Handling

 All customer device data provided to Resolution Intelligence Cloud is classified according to sensitivity.
 Data classified as customer-sensitive includes essential device identification information such as hostname/IP address, Operational Telemetry, Security Telemetry, as well as the health and performance metric data associated with each resource.
 Customer-confidential data includes resource metadata (such as operating system versions, SNMP community strings, API passwords, etc.), ActOns™ data, network flow data, and any personally identifiable information about customer’s accountholders.
-Such confidential data is treated with the highest level of security.

 Network Transport Protections

 Access to the Resolution Intelligence Cloud platform — whether via a web browser, Resolution Intelligence Cloud APIs, or a Resolution Intelligence Cloud Collector — is conducted over HTTPS using Transport Layer Security (TLS) encryption.
 TLS is a cryptographic protocol that is designed to protect against eavesdropping, tampering, and message forgery.
 Resolution Intelligence cloud platform supports the most up-to-date version of the protocol (TLS 1.2 and TLS 1.3), long encryption keys (2048-bit) or above, and complex ciphers.